mathigon/textbooks/content/exponential-and-rational/content.md

 ---
 > id: cd4

-C14, for example, has a half life of approximately 6,000 years.
-This means that if I have a block of C14, it will take 6,000 years for half of it to decay into other elements.
-After another 6,000 years, half of the remaining atoms will have decayed, so I’m left with [[a quarter|a third|nothing]] of the original amount.
+C14, for example, has a half life of approximately 8,000 years.
+This means that if you have a block of C14 atoms, it will take 8,000 years for half of it to decay into other elements.
+After another 8,000 years, half of the remaining atoms will have decayed, so you're left with just [[a quarter|a third|nothing]] of the original amount.

 Let’s assume we start with 1,200 Carbon 14 atoms, and summarise the remaining amount over time in a table: